Children's programming on CBS: CBS Saturday/CBS Toontastic TV/CBS Saturday Morning/CBS Kidz (1993–1997)

 In September 1993, the block was rebranded as CBS Saturday.
 The block was later rebranded as CBS Toontastic TV in 1994, CBS Saturday Morning in 1995, and CBS Kidz in 1996.
 Additional live-action and animated programs that aired on the block around this time included Beakman's World, Beethoven, The Mask: Animated Series, The Twisted Tales of Felix the Cat, and Ace Ventura: Pet Detective.

 During the early and mid-1990s, through a partnership between CBS and The Walt Disney Company, Walt Disney Television Animation provided much of CBS's animated programming (in addition, Disney partnered with CBS for some of its holiday specials such as Happy New Year, America and The All-American Thanksgiving Day Parade).
 The partnership led to, among other shows, several adaptations of recent Disney films (such as The Little Mermaid: The Series, Timon & Pumbaa and Aladdin: The Series) appearing on CBS's Saturday morning lineup.
-These series also aired concurrently on the syndicated animation block The Disney Afternoon.